MariamBB-a/holbertonschool-sorting_algorithms/README.md

 ---

-##  Common Big-O Time Complexities:
+##  Common Types of Big-O Time Complexities:

 #1# ¢ (1) - Constant Time
 - Time does not depend on input size